-The incisions are made where the natural crease should be in the upper eyelids.
+The incisions are made where the natural crease should be in the eyelids.
 Excess skin (with or without fat) are removed.

 The recovery period includes bruising/swelling of the eyelids for about 7-10 days.
 It is practically painless and vision remains intact since no patch is placed.
 The sutures are taken out about 1 week after surgery, at which time the person can resume normal activities.

-Before (left) and 3-months after (right) upper and lower blepharoplasty, ptosis (droopy eyelid) surgery, lateral brow lift (pretrichial approach).
+Before (left) and 3-months after (right) upper and lower eyelid blepharoplasty, ptosis (droopy eyelid) surgery, lateral brow lift (pretrichial approach).